First go to the GTM page, create an account and install GTM on your website according to the instructions.

 Click on Triggers and click New

 So everytime you land on a page that has that string in its path the trigger will become active.
-Example of urls which will trigger this tag:
+Example of urls which will trigger this confirmation tag:

 If you have another pattern on your site, just change the confirmation string to accommodate that.
 Click Save.